Croft Original Cream Sherry 75cl 17.5% ABV

 The vineyards in Jerez are unique to the area.
 The soil in Jerez is majority Albariza, a white soil which contains up to 60% chalk and therefore has a large capacity for maintaining moisture, very important given the long, hot and dry summers as irrigation is prohibited.
 The area has a unique microclimate influenced by the surrounding Atlantic ocean and rivers Guadalquivir and Guadalete.
 The prevailing winds are moist and warm, and now and again dry and hot levante winds from north Africa.
 Temperatures are warm with 70% humidity and annual rainfall is 600 litres/m2.
 The harvest in Jerez begins mid August and generally lasts for 3 weeks maximum.

 Due to it’s time under flor Croft maintains a pale golden colour.
-On the nose clean and delicate with balanced aromas of yeast and fruit.
+On the nose the Sherry is clean and delicate with balanced aromas of yeast and fruit.
 On the palate light and refreshing with a sweet and pleasant finish.

 Croft should be served chilled between 4º and 6ºC in a small white wine glass.
 Perfect as an aperitif or to compliment fruity desserts.